13 Simple Steps to Increase Website Conversions in 2020

 There are many performance optimization techniques and technology available.
 Yet many businesses fail to optimize their website performance fully.
 Options can range from moving your website to a faster web host, to reducing or compressing the size of your website images, to a complete website redesign.
 The first step is to check your website load speed through the link below.

 Once you know obstacles or bottlenecks, you can work on removing them.
 You don’t have to worry about every last obstacle; some may be outside your capabilities.
 But focus on the most serious ones or have your web designer help you.
-Even a one-second improvement in page loads speed can make a big difference for your website conversions.
+Even a one-second improvement in page load speed can make a big difference for your website conversions.

 ACTION STEP: Test your page load speed!